The best beaches in Porto (and swimming pools)

 Specially for families: A list of swimming pools in Porto!

-- Piscina das Marés (Leça da Palmeira) – CLOSED UNTIL JULY 2020: It is a saltwater swimming pool, designed by Siza Vieira, right on the beach of Leça da Palmeira.
+- Piscina das Marés (Leça da Palmeira): It is a saltwater swimming pool, designed by Siza Vieira, right on the beach of Leça da Palmeira.
 There is also a kids swimming pool and a small terrace.
-You can check the price and the schedule here.
+Don’t forget to check the price and schedules of Piscina das Marés.

 - Piscina da Quinta da Conceição (Leça da Palmeira): For me it is one of the best swimming pools in Porto for families with kids because it is located in the middle of a park called Quinta da Conceição.
 Therefore, I strongly recommend you to take a bath at this pool and then go for a picnic at Quinta da Conceição.
-You can see the price and the schedules here.
+It’s best to check the price and schedules of Piscina da Quinta da Conceição.

-- Piscina da Granja (Gaia): Another swimming pool filled with fresh sea water – check here for more informations.
+- Piscina da Granja (Gaia): Another swimming pool filled with fresh sea water – check the price and schedule of Piscina da Granja.